Chelsea want to withdraw from Super League as Cech pleads with fans at protests outside Stamford Bridge | Goal.com

 Chelsea set to withdraw

-As the extraordinary scenes played out, it emerged in reports confirmed by Goal that Chelsea want to withdraw from the Super League.
+As the extraordinary scenes played out, it emerged in reports – since confirmed by Goal – that Chelsea want to withdraw from the Super League.

 Chelsea’s move comes after major concerns were raised in a meeting between the players and chairman Bruce Buck on Monday.